-Upon admission, students receive an ASURITE UserID, an activation code and instructions to go to http://www.asu.edu/asurite to activate their account.
+Upon admission, students receive an ASURITE UserID, an activation code and instructions to go activate their account.
 This site allows students to activate their ASURITE User ID from an off-campus computer and create their own password.
 After asking the student to review the policy and security information, the system verifies the student's identity by requesting their date of birth.
 Students must then select their password.
 It is highly recommended to use letters in upper and lower case, numbers and symbols in the password, for security reasons.

-The system will then ask if the student has an e-mail account.
-If a student wants to continue using their existing email system, they should select "Yes, I have an e-mail account" and then enter the address of their personal e-mail mailbox.
+The system will then ask if the student has an email account.
+If a student wants to continue using their existing email system, they should select "Yes, I have an email account" and then enter the address of their personal email.
 This will ensure that they get all correspondence ASU sends them.
-All official university business and announcements take place on official university e-mail addresses.
-It is the student's responsibility to arrange so that messages sent to their official ASU e-mail account reach them.
+All official university business and announcements take place on official university email addresses.
+It is the student's responsibility to arrange so that messages sent to their official ASU email account reach them.

 If a student wants to use the ASU email as their primary email, they have two options.
 First, ASU has partnered with Google to provide ASU email via a gmail interface.
-More information can be found at http://www.asu.edu/emailsignup/.
+More information can be found at Sign-In.
 Some students love this interface, whereas others prefer to use another client program.
-In this case, ASU Gmail can be configured for IMAP.
+In this case, ASU

+Gmail can be configured for IMAP.
 You can also set up ASU email on your smartphone and use email forwarding.
-More info at http://help.asu.edu.
+More info at ASU Help.